specify/specify.github.io/_sources/aws/ec2_rds_specify7_setup.md.txt

+# Deploy Specify7 to an EC2 instance

 These are the detailed instructions to get Specify7 up and running on an EC2 instance.
 This is a temporary solution for deployment, with an ECS solution coming in the future.
 These instruction require access to the `specify/docker-compositions` private repo.
 For this kind of AWS deployment, it is easiest to use the `specifycloud` deployment, even with just one client instance.
-I used the `specifycloud` deployment for my AWS EC2 instance, but if you want to include things like the asset server, you can create a separate instance of the asset server deployment (instructions here https://github.com/specify/web-asset-server).
-You could also try to use the `all-in-one` deployment instead.
+I used the `specifycloud` deployment for my AWS EC2 instance, but if you want to include things like the asset server, you can create a separate instance of the asset server deployment (instructions `here
+<https://github.com/specify/web-asset-server>`).
+You could also try to use the
+`all-in-one` deployment instead.

 Specify7 was not originally designed to be cloud native, but since I have joined the team and picked up the project, I have been working on developing a modern cloud native solution.
 I hope to soon have a set of CDK scripts that will make deployment to ECS, S3, and RDS simple and scalable.

 ## Spin Up EC2 Instance

 - For the Amazon Machine Image (AMI), choose the default Ubuntu Server (Ubuntu Server 22.04 LTS) with the 64-bit x86 architecture.
 - For the instance type, start with the t3.small or t3.medium.
 Upgrade to a better instance if needed.
 - In Network Settings, make sure to allow HTTP and HTTPS traffic.
 - Setup your Key Pair for logging in.
 - Launch Instance.